 Passion facade or Nativity facade – which is better?

-Now for our recommendation on which facade is better – the Nativity facade is better than the Passion facade.
-Book your tower tickets, now!
+As for our recommendation on which facade is better – the Nativity facade is better than the Passion facade.
+Jump to the tickets section

 Why is Nativity facade better than Passion facade?